codingbbq/codingbbq.github.io/_posts/2019-03-19-String-HackerRank.markdown

           previousCount = 1;
         }

-        // Since we are in a for loop, the idea is to know if there were any repeated previous items, we can
+        // Since we are in a for loop, the idea is to know if
+        // there were any repeated previous items, we can
         // then using basic maths to calculate the weights.
 See below example. calculatedWeights[previousItem * previousCount] = true;
     }

-    // We then check each input query with the object index, if it exists, then we print Yes var results = []
+    // We then check each input query with the object index,
+    //if it exists, then we print Yes var results = []
     for(var j = 0; j< queries.length; j++){
       results.push(calculatedWeights[queries[j]] ?
 "Yes" : "No");